davidgasquez/handbook/content/values.md

 - Make time to reflect.
 Don't waste time doing anything by momentum if you don't enjoy it.
 Not doing something that isn’t worth doing is a wonderful way to spend your time.
 Happiness is a choice.
 - KISS.
 When communicating, do it in a clear and concise way.
 When facing a problem, prefer a **lean** approach with a simple solution and built upon it.
 Re-framing questions will make easy to give simpler solutions.
 What would this look like if it was simple?
 - Remove friction.
 Focus on essentials.
 - Keep Calm.
 Think, understand, and listen before [communicating](communications.md).
 Try to plan the possible outcomes and don't rush.
 Don't worry too much about things that won't matter to you or your loved ones in 10 years.
 Assume positive intent.
 No one is your enemy, you're an NPC in their game.
 Every person is inherently valuable independent of behavior and beliefs.
+Create safe spaces for people, and a dangerous space for ideas ([idea labs](https://mobile.twitter.com/waitbutwhy/status/1278035160454348800)).
 - When you have a nice thing to say about someone, say it to them right away, instead of waiting.
 You might not see them again.
 - See and enjoy everything as a child.
 Prefer delayed gratification, that is, making short term sacrifices to get long term benefits.
 - One task at a time.
 No distractions.